conversejs/converse.js/README.md

 You can either use it as a webchat app, or you can integrate it into your own website.

-It''s 100% client-side JavaScript, HTML and CSS and the only backend required is a modern XMPP server.
+It's 100% client-side JavaScript, HTML and CSS and the only backend required is a modern XMPP server.

 Please support this project via [Patreon](https://www.patreon.com/jcbrand) or [Liberapay](https://liberapay.com/jcbrand)